Salman-Ka/popcorn-palace-backend/Instructions.md

 # Popcorn Palace - Movie Ticket Booking API

 A fully functional backend API for managing movies, showtimes, and ticket bookings, developed with **NestJS** and **TypeORM**.
-This project is built to fulfill the backend requirements for a movie ticket booking system and emphasizes RESTful principles, input validation, error handling, and a clean modular structure.
+This project is built to fulfill the backend requirements for a movie ticket booking system and emphasizes RESTful principles, input validation, error handling, testing,  and a clean modular structure.

 ---